Contact Dr Nicky Yates

 - Lusiantoro L & Yates N. (2021).
 Improving blood safety and availability: a collective mindfulness perspective in the supply chain.
 International Journal of Operations & Production Management, 41(11)

-- Lusiantoro L, Yates N, Mena C & Varga L. (2018).
+- Lusiantoro L, Yates N, Mena Madrazo C & Varga L. (2018).
 A refined framework of information sharing in perishable product supply chains.
 International Journal of Physical Distribution & Logistics Management, 48(3)

 - Stanger SHW, Wilding R, Yates N & Cotton S. (2012).
 What drives perishable inventory management performance?
 Lessons learnt from the UK blood supply chain.
 Supply Chain Management: An International Journal, 17(2)